 A fleabag is something annoying and unpleasant.
 It’s also the outrageous and irreverent way Fleabag approaches the world and relationships with everyone, either strangers or family members.
-The author and protagonist Phoebe Waller-Bridge, whose character’s name remains unknown, is a witty, funny, caustic woman in her thirties, gasping in her life in London.
+Phoebe Waller-Bridge‘s the author and protagonist.
+The character’s name remains unknown, she’s a witty, funny, caustic woman in her thirties, gasping in her life in London.

-A Two Brothers Pictures production, the show is a fragmentary picture of her everyday life, dealing with economic problems, romantic life, and family commitments with her competitive sister Claire (Sian Clifford), a mean godmother (Olivia Colman), and a father with a lack of affection (Bill Paterson).
-At the beginning of the story, she tries to cope with the recent loss of her best friend, Boo (Jenny Rainsford), who was Fleabag’s partner in running a Cafe and the only trustworthy person in her life.
+A Two Brothers Pictures production, the show is a fragmentary picture of her everyday life.
+Dealing with economic problems, romantic life, and family commitments with her competitive sister Claire (Sian Clifford), a mean godmother (Olivia Colman), and a father with a lack of affection (Bill Paterson).
+At the beginning of the story, she tries to cope with the recent loss of her best friend, Boo (Jenny Rainsford).
+She was Fleabag’s partner in running a Cafe and the only trustworthy person in her life.